 Notes can be institutional or private, depending on who issues them.
 Notes created by banks and other financial institutions are called institutional notes.
-State and federal governments regulate this kind of note, and they must comply with the Dodd-Frank Act and other consumer protection laws.
+State and federal governments regulate this kind of note and must comply with the Dodd-Frank Act and other consumer protection laws.

 On the other hand, private lenders—such as the property owner, a family member or friend of the borrower, or a private money lender—can also create private notes.
-Private notes are far more flexible and customizable because they do not have strict regulations as do institutional notes.
+Private notes are far more flexible and customizable because they do not have strict regulations like institutional notes.

 Types of Real Estate Notes